 The portal entry for a myriad of publications, including statistical database and directories, published in print and on the Web by the US Department of Education.
 This is a treasure trove of information that will take some time to learn to navigate, but it is well worth it.

 The Education Trust was established in 1990 by the American Association for Higher Education as a special project to encourage colleges and universities to support K-12 reform efforts.
 Since then, the Ed Trust has grown into an independent nonprofit organization whose mission is to make schools and colleges work for all of the young people they serve.
 The Education Trust conducts many studies and uses data from others to analyze school performance.
 The site provides interactive tables of academic performance by state.
 Cohort data is available by race and socioeconomic categories.

-Though their interfaces are similiar, they search different types of Web sites.
+Though their interfaces are similar, they search different types of websites.
 For example, while Google Search Engine is the index to the larger collection of web pages, the Google Scholar Search is an index to web pages that are scholarly publications.
 Whichever search engine you use, select the "Advanced Search" interface and the following search elements:

 In the exact phrase box: name of school

 In the all of the words box: state subject

 Try alternative searches using different terms for the same concept.
 For example in place of parent* type in the at least one box family mother* father*.
 Another alternative is to search the name of individual schools instead of the name of the cooperation.
 For example, Hagerstown Junior Senior High School instead of Nettle Creek School Corporation.